DevExpress/testcafe-react-selectors/README.md

 #### Selecting components by property values

 React selectors allow you to select elements that have a specific property value.
 To do this, use the `withProps` method.
-You can pass the property and its value as two strings or an object.
+You can pass the property and its value as two parameters or an object.

 ```js
 import ReactSelector from 'testcafe-react-selectors';